snap-stanford/snap/README.txt

-  arxiv.h : Functions for parsing Arxiv data and standardizing author names. dblp.h : Parser for XML dump of DBLP data. imdbnet.h : Actors-to-movies bipartite network of IMDB. signnet.h : Networks with signed (+1, -1) edges that can denote
+  arxiv.h : Functions for parsing Arxiv data and standardizing author names. dblp.h : Parser for XML dump of DBLP data. imdbnet.h : Actors-to-movies bipartite network of IMDB. mxdag.h  Finds the maximum directed-acyclic subgraph of a given
+        directed graph.
+  signnet.h : Networks with signed (+1, -1) edges that can denote
         trust/distrust between the nodes of the network. sir.h : SIR epidemic model and SIR parameter estimation.